User Management

 To revoke someone’s access:

-- Find them in the user list
+- Find them in the Team Members list

 - Click Remove